| editor@medjpps.com

 Jothi A., Rameshkumar M. and Dhastagir S. Sheriff

-Abstract
+Abstract :

-The valuable effects of regular exercise for promotion of health and therapy of diseases were obviously evaluated.
+The valuable effects of regular exercise for the promotion of health and therapy of diseases were evaluated.
 The notion that exercise can be considered as a medication has been hypothesized.
 The growing problems of obesity and non-communicable diseases have placed a great burden on public health experts to promote physical literacy and physical activity among the modern day population.
 Physical literacy and physical activity have become the cornerstones of women’s health.
-Women have certain special needs that includes reproductive health.
+Women have certain special needs that include reproductive health.
 Increased physical activity and maintaining normal body image and body weight will help a woman attain physical, mental and spiritual development.
-With the growing number of women with obesity and the implication of obesity as one of the main risk factors for non-communicable diseases like diabetes, hypertension, stroke and osteoarthritis, a knowledge and awareness about physical activity is essential.
+With the growing number of women with obesity and the implication of obesity as one of the main risk factors for non-communicable diseases like diabetes, hypertension, stroke and osteoarthritis, knowledge and awareness about physical activity is essential.
 Thus, physical activity is a fundamental aspect of the improvement of motor skills and work performance, allowing a better healthy lifestyle.
-Physical exercise is effective to be measured as a drug, however, more care should be considered to the dosing and individual variations between genders.
+Physical exercise is effective to be measured as a drug, however, more care should be considered for the dosing and individual variations between genders.

 Share :